vojtech-kasny/IT-NETWORK/README.md

 # IT-NETWORK
-Repo used for code demonstration
+Repo used primarily for code demonstration